muzhouzhang/teaching/ess_2021_tips.md

 ## 1 Reshape

 This section introduces the `tidyverse` way of reshaping rectangular data.

-We use the [Apple Mobility Trends Reports](https://covid19.apple.com/mobility) to see how travel frequency changes during the Covid-19 pandemic across the UK.
-After loading the package, we import the CSV file using its URL and subset the data to cities in the UK only.
+We use the [Apple Mobility Trends Reports](https://covid19.apple.com/mobility) to see how travel frequency changes during the COVID-19 pandemic across the UK.
+After loading the packages, we import the CSV file using its URL and subset the data to cities in the UK only.

 ``` r
 uk_mobility_raw <- read_csv("https://covid19-static.cdn-apple.com/covid19-mobility-data/2114HotfixDev8/v3/en-us/applemobilitytrends-2021-08-06.csv") %>%